IntensiCode/flutternoid/README.md

 ### To Do

+- [ ] revisit soloud with new web support
 - [ ] PERF: web performance became bad suddenly - why?
-- [ ] PERF: experiment: disable note sounds by default for web (or entirely?)
 - [ ] PERF: split scoreboard into statics and dynamics - then render statics from BackgroundScreen
 - [ ] PERF: split scoreboard into statics and dynamics - then dirty flag for dynamics? maybe